AFLplusplus/AFLplusplus/frida_mode/README.md

 To enable the powerful CMPLOG mechanism, set `-c 0` for `afl-fuzz`.

+## Scripting

+One of the more powerful features of FRIDA mode is it's support for configuration by JavaScript, rather than using environment variables.
+For details of how this works see [here](Scripting.md).

 ## Performance

 Additionally, the intention is to be able to make a direct performance